GraphIt-DSL/graphit/README.md

     make

 ```
-Currently, we do require you to name the build directory `build` for the unit tests to work.
+Currently, we do require the build directory to be in the root project directory for some unit tests to work.
 To run the C++ test suite do (all tests should pass):

 ```